ntrappe/cse110-w21-group33/admin/meetings/02-01-21-first-sprint.md

  - did the 5 Why's to ensure the main features were user-focused

  #### Wireframing
- - Did wireframing (flow) in meeting
+ - Did wireframing (flow diagram-ish) in meeting and stored [here](https://github.com/ntrappe/cse110-w21-group33/tree/main/specs)
  - the options in settings are very temporary and basically placeholders for now

  ![wire1](/specs/wireframe_1.png)